rvaiya/keyd/README.md

 ## Packages

-Third party packages for the some distributions also exist.
+Third-party packages exist for some distributions.
 If you wish to add yours to the list please file a PR.
 These are kindly maintained by community members, no personal responsibility is taken for them.